hkff/AccMon/README.md

 [![License](https://img.shields.io/badge/license-GPL3-blue.svg)]()
 [![License](https://img.shields.io/badge/python->%3D3.4-green.svg)]()

-# django-fodtlmon-middleware
+# Accmon
-FODTLMON-middleware Version 1.0
+Accmon Version 1.0

 What is it?
 -----------

-FODTLMON-middleware is a monitoring middleware for django, using FODTLMON a monitor based on distributed first order linear temporal logic.
+Accmon is a monitoring middleware for django, using FODTLMON a monitor based on distributed first order linear temporal logic.
 It allows to monitor formula defined on HTTP traffic and formula defined on python code function / class methods.
 Note that this framework is a research prototype and should not be used in production !